 Notification of Grant Availability

-The Minnesota Department of Health announces the availability of funding to support source water protection competitive grants for community and nontransient noncommunity public water suppliers.
+The Minnesota Department of Health (MDH) announces the availability of funding to support source water protection competitive grants for community and nontransient noncommunity public water suppliers.
 Source water protection activities that are funded under this grant program must focus on managing or eliminating one or more potential sources of contamination that the Minnesota Department of Health has determined presents a risk to the public water supplier.
 Community public water suppliers serve at least 25 year-round residents or have at least 15 service connections that are used by year-round residents (e.g., a municipality, rural water supply system, subdivision, or mobile home park).
 Nontransient noncommunity public water suppliers serve at least 25 of the same persons over six months per year (e.g., school, factory, industrial park, or office building).
 The funding for source water protection competitive grants is provided under Chapter 137--H.F.No.
 1183; Art.
 2; Sec.
 8 (b) Minnesota Session Laws 2013

-The Clean Water, Land, and Legacy Amendment to the Minnesota constitution provide funding to the Minnesota Department of Health to establish the source water protection competitive grant program.
-This program will be administered through the Drinking Water Protection Section.
+The Clean Water, Land, and Legacy Amendment to the Minnesota constitution provides funding to the Minnesota Department of Health to establish the source water protection competitive grant program.
+This program is administered through the Drinking Water Protection Section.

 The fundamental goal of source water protection is to prevent contamination from entering sources of public drinking water at levels that present a risk to people.
 Source water protection applies to all types of public water supply systems and is based on requirements in the federal Safe Drinking Water Act and authorities granted to the Minnesota Department of Health by the state legislature.

 The total amount of funding that is available under this notice is $75,000.
 The minimum amount for any grant is $500, and the maximum amount is $10,000 and require an equal cost share.
 However, when more than one qualifying community or non-transient non-community public water supplier applies under the same grant request, the cap amount will be increased by as much as $10,000 for each additional public water supplier up to a maximum grant amount of $30,000.